coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 In the above example we specified the ```data-query``` to be executed as '@title="[FIELD1]" @filetype=YoutubeVideo'.
 The ```data-fields``` (in this case title) was used to fill up the [FIELD1] in the query.
 So only when the end user clicked a button would the query be executed.
 That was the first behavior of the component.

 We changed the layout to use tabs on results, which could look unprofessional.
 For each result, someone would see four different tabs.
 When they selected one, they may have received a 'No results' message.
 Bad user experience!
-We added an additional check inside the ```CoveoDetailsAndRelated``` component.
+We added an additional check inside the ```CoveoMyDetailsAndRelated``` component.
 It will execute a query with the ```data-key-check``` field.
 If the key with the value is not present in the data, the associated tab is hidden.
 A much better user-experience.
 However, be aware: if 10 results are displayed, you will perform an additional 10 queries.
 ``` javascript
 //***************************
   //composeQuery